ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 # Debugging Blazor Components

 Debugging Blazor components is not simple.
-We aren't in charge of their lifecycle and much of the activity within a component is async.
-The component state at break points is often misleading.
+We don't control their lifecycle and much of the activity within a component is async.
+Examining the component state at a break point can often be misleading.

 I'll start this article with a short coding journey: someone new to Blazor building a simple data page.
 It demonstrates the debugging dilemna and provides the scenario for the rest of the article.